wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     <img alt="az-aad-groups-751x987.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1674201184/az-aad-groups-751x987_fasfn0.jpg">

-    "Managed Identities" are also called "Service Accounts" used for authenticating automation services.
+    "<strong>Managed Identities</strong>" are also called "Service Accounts" used for authenticating automation services.
 Such accounts are assigned a GUID instead of email addresses for human users.

     ### Invitation from Federation